semanticarts/ontology-toolkit/README.md

       expected: false
   ```
 * If `type` is `shacl`, a SHACL shape graph will be constructed from the file specified via the `shapes`
-  option (which must have a `source`, and optionally `includes`), with the bundle terminating if
+  option (which must have a `source`, and optionally `includes`), with the bundle terminating only if
+  any `sh:Violation` results are present, unless the `failOn` option specifies otherwise.`
-  a non-empty validation report is produced.
-The report is emitted to the log, and saved as Turtle to
-  the path specified in the `target` option if it's provided.
+  The report is emitted to the log, and saved as Turtle to the path specified in the `target` option if it's provided.
   For example:
   ```yaml
   - action: 'verify'
     type: 'shacl'